OSA-Socks/Pac/README.md

 # PAC
 ## A Proxy Auto-Config file, or **PAC** for short

-## Is a modern standard adapted by most modern web browsers to automate proxy resolution with JavaScript
+is a modern standard adapted by most modern web browsers to automate proxy resolution with JavaScript